FaisalHammad1999/futureproofwiki/Deploying-a-Database.md

 ***

-## Test vs Production
+## Test vs Dev vs Production
 It is highly likely that your development database will not be the same as your production one eg. using a local database just as we have used so far for dev.
+Your test environment is also likely to use a different database.
 Just make sure you are connecting to the right one in the right situation - meaning setting your connection string / credentials as appropriate.
 [Environment variables](https://www.npmjs.com/package/dotenv) are the standard way to handle this.